 Under his leadership, the Greater Orlando Sports Commission (formerly the Central Florida Sports Commission) hosted more than 200 events, projected to drive more than $500 million in economic impact from 2016-2019.
-Anchored by marquee events such as the 2019 MLS All-Star Game, 2019 Monster Jam World Finals, 2017 NCAA Division I Men's Basketball Championship First and Second-Rounds, Copa America Centenario, and Wrestlemania 33, GO Sports serves one of the largest sports tourism regions in the country and drives economic impact for the City of Orlando, Lake, Orange, Osceola, and Seminole Counties.
+Anchored by marquee events such as the 2019 MLS All-Star Game, 2019 Monster Jam World Finals, 2019 NCAA D1 Men's & Woman's Tennis Championships, 2017 NCAA Division I Men's Basketball Championship First and Second-Rounds, Copa America Centenario, and Wrestlemania 33, GO Sports serves one of the largest sports tourism regions in the country and drives economic impact for the City of Orlando, Lake, Orange, Osceola, and Seminole Counties.
 In that time, the Commission’s Board of Directors has quadrupled in size as many of the public and private sector partners served by GO Sports have taken leadership positions within the organization.

-During Siegel’s tenure, the Sports Commission has helped secure millions of dollars in funding and subsequently landed marquee events including but not limited to the 2022 Special Olympics USA Games, the 2019 and 2020 Monster Jam World Finals, 2019 MLS All Star Game, 2019 and 2021 D1 NCAA Men’s and Women’s Tennis National Championships, 2020-2023 ECNL Boys and Girls Florida National Events and 2019 and 2020 Florida Cup.
+During Siegel’s tenure, the Sports Commission has helped secure millions of dollars in funding and subsequently landed marquee events including but not limited to the 2022 Special Olympics USA Games, the 2019 Monster Jam World Finals, 2019 MLS All Star Game, 2019 and 2021 D1 NCAA Men’s and Women’s Tennis National Championships, 2020-2023 ECNL Boys and Girls Florida National Events and 2019 and 2020 Florida Cup.

 In July of 2017, City of Orlando Mayor Buddy Dyer turned to Siegel and GO Sports to lead Orlando’s pursuit of host city status for the 2026 FIFA World Cup.
 In addition to leading the multiple GO26 World Cup Pursuit committees, the Commission regularly convenes and leads the community’s sports stakeholders meetings, ESports Task Force, and local organizing committees for the NFL Pro Bowl, Monster Jam World Finals, MLS All Star Game and WrestleMania.

 In 2018, the Commission created and hosted its first of two highly successful “Celebrating Women in Sports” Luncheons welcoming key note speakers Jessica Mendoza (2018) and Stephanie McMahon (2019) while recognizing female leaders in the Greater Orlando community.
-In partnership with the Orlando Business Journal, GO Sports will bring the sports and tourism community together for the fourth straight year in 2020, hosting the annual “Business of Sports” luncheon.
+In partnership with the Orlando Business Journal in 2020, GO Sports brought the sports and tourism community together for the fourth straight year, hosting the annual “Business of Sports” luncheon.